dorkodu/hindsight/README.md

 > ### NOTE
 >
-> Hindsight is built using PHP.
-It is a PHAR binary.<br>So using **PHP CLI** is recommended, but you can also use a LAMP stack to run it.
+> Hindsight is a PHP app.
+It is a PHAR binary.<br>So using **PHP CLI** to run Hindsight is recommended, but you can also use a LAMP stack to run it.

 ## Author